sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 Return the list of primes found to the caller.
 ```

-So, we have our set of numbers (called prime_suspects to check all integers between 2 and 20.
+We start with a set of numbers (lets call them prime_suspects) to check all integers between 2 and 20.
 Let's extract the first number from that set that we want to check as to whether it's a prime.
 When we check the value we're going to check if it is a prime...if it is, we're going to add it to our list called primes_list...if it isn't a prime we don't want to keep it.

 There is a method which will remove an element from a list or set and provide that value to us, and that method is called *pop*

 If we use pop, and assign this to the object called **prime** it will *pop* the first element from the set out of **prime_suspects**, and into **prime**

-Let's see this part working.
+Let's use the REPL and see this part working.
 ```ruby
 # First lets take a look what's in our numbers to check set
 print(prime_suspects)